davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 There are many cases of people misusing this technology in ways that gives it a bad name.
 The United Nations recently released a an app called [One Point Five](https://play.google.com/store/apps/details?id=app.onepointfive) that notifies you every time it estimated that another Bluetooth device came within 1.5 meters to warn of infection risk.
 Critics panned the app for high false positive and false negative rates.

 The implementation is horrendous.
-The app looks at every Bluetooth signal regardless of the device type, does not use a reference power value to do the distance estimate, and does nothing to correct for receiver sensitivity variations.
+The app looks at every Bluetooth signal regardless of the device type, does not use a reference power value to do the distance estimate, and does nothing to correct for receiver efficiency variations.

 As a result, the app goes off all the time at all kinds of distances while people walk by Bluetooth-enabled  parking meters or garage door openers.
 And the app often never alerts on close contacts with other people's phones, because those phones happen not to be emitting anything over Bluetooth.
 This happens mainly because the app lets you to get notifications based proximity to other phones without the app -- a promise on which it can never ever hope to deliver.